blessing-sanusi/microhack-doc/docs/workshop/Challenge-3-and-4/Challenge-3.md

 # Workshop Challenge: Changing the Logo in the App

 One of the easiest and most fun changes you can make to the app is updating the logo!
-Follow these step-by-step instructions to replace the current logo with your own.
+Follow these step-by-step instructions to replace the current logo with your own or use the provided **ContosoImg** logo.

 ---

-## **Step 1: Prepare Your New Logo**
+### Step 1: Prepare Your New Logo**
 1. Create or use a new logo (e.g contosoImg logo) in `src/app/src/Assets/`.
 2. Save the logo as an image file (e.g., `logo.png`).
 3. Ensure the image has a reasonable size (e.g., 100x100 pixels) for better display.